 The CP AoR Help Desk has received a number of requests for guidance and examples of mobile programming over the last several months.
 Thus, in response, the AoR team in collaboration with a number of field-based CP coordinators developed these key considerations to be used when deciding if a mobile approach is contextually appropriate and for design of mobile interventions.

-The term “guidance” is intentionally avoided as the key considerations reflect a more immediate working... read more
+The term “guidance” is intentionally avoided as the key considerations reflect a more immediate working document to support field coordinators. ... read more

 Click here>> for the CPIMS+/Primero Key Messages, finalised October 2017 by the CPIMS Steering Committee.

 The CPIMS+ is a module of the Primero software platform and is much more than software: It is part of an integrated approach to child protection information management, accompanied by a package of services and tools that are designed to promote quality case management and positive outcomes for vulnerable children.